lubuntu-team/manual/source/5/5.1/lxqt-panel.rst

 Non-Default widgets
 -------------------

-To use your sensors widgets which you would have to add manually as shown above.
-A sensor bar will appear with as many sensors as on your panel.
-To view the temp as a number mouse over the sensor bar to see what your temperature is in a number.

 To have a bar that shows CPU Load shows a bar graph with your CPU usage.
 To bring up settings for your CPU usage is right click on the CPU bar :menuselection:`Configure CPU Monitor`.
 The :guilabel:`Show text` checkbox shows a number for CPU usage.
 The field for :guilabel:`Update interval` is how often to update your CPU usage.
 The :guilabel:`Bar orientation` says what side to start the bar graph.
 The :guilabel:`Bar width` is how wide to make the bar graph.
 If you want to reset your changes press the :guilabel:`Reset` button.

 .. image::  CPU-load-settings.png